Andhra cuisine: Poultry

-Chicken is the most prevalent poultry in the Telugu cuisine and has two varieties: Broiler chicken and country chicken (నాటుకోడి).
-Unlike broiler chicken, country chicken is allowed to roam freely, drug free and lives on a minimally processed diet of grains, insects and vegetables.
+Chicken is the most prevalent poultry in the Telugu cuisine and has three varieties: Broiler chicken, country chicken (నాటుకోడి) and gamecock (పందెపుకోడి).

+What distinguishes country chicken from its conventional broiler counterpart is that it is allowed to roam freely, kept drug free and lives on a minimally processed diet of grains, foraged insects and worms, and vegetables.
 As a result of this lifestyle, the meat of country chicken is tougher and gamier than that of broiler chicken.
-It’s said to be healthier and boost immunity making it considerably more expensive, sometimes even more costly per kilogram than mutton.
+It's also believed to be tastier, healthier and capable of strengthening the immune system.
+Due to these benefits and the longer growth period, country chicken is much costlier than broiler chicken and typically as costly as mutton and chevon, sometimes more depending on demand.

+Gamecock refers to roosters bred and reared for cockfights, a popular Sankranti tradition in Andhra Pradesh.
+These roosters are raised on a high-protein, high-fat diet consisting of minced mutton, eggs, boiled chicken and nuts.
+As a result of this unique diet and the roosters’ active lifestyle, meat of these roosters is said to be darker and much tougher than that of broiler chicken, taking hours to cook.
+Traditionally, the losing rooster would be relinquished to the winner and its meat distributed amongst their friends and family.
+However, due to high demand, it is now more common for the winner to sell the rooster's meat, as it is prized for its unique qualities.

-In addition to chicken, Japanese quail (కౌజుపిట్ట) is quite popular in the Telugu states due to its nutritional benefits as well as the fact that it is relatively affordable to rear.
+In addition to chicken, quail (కౌజు పిట్ట) is quite popular in the Telugu states due to its nutritional benefits as well as the fact that it is relatively affordable to rear with superior disease resistance compared to other fowl.
 Duck is also reared in rural areas for its meat and eggs due its fast growth.